 Peter Bernhardt is an avid amateur chef who loves to cook, and is always looking forward to feedback on his creations.

 “Our family thoroughly enjoyed our stay at Windsong Manor — felt just like home but better as I did not have to cook.”

 “Such a wonderful property and lovely home.
 Clean, comfortable and so quiet.”

 Guests are close to the quaint town of Almonte and all it has to offer.
 The Canadian Tire Centre is a free shuttle ride away.
 For those historical buffs there is the Diefenbunker in Carp.
 Of course, the city of Ottawa is only 30 minutes away with all that it has to offer.
 There are numerous golf courses in the area.
 For motorcyclists the 511 to Calabogie should be on every motorcyclist’s bucket list.

-Calling all music buffs — who knew there were so many music festivals to attend over the summer months in Ottawa.
+Calling all music buffs — who knew there were so many music festivals, concerts and events to attend over the summer months in Ottawa.
 We knew —-read more